-Start your day with a pastry and your favorite organic coffee drink at Rocket City Coffee Company.
-RC3 is a locally owned shop with free wifi and comfy indoor or outdoor seating.
+Start your day with a pastry and your favorite organic coffee drink at the Green Room Coffee Shop at The Camp.

 Next, head over to the MidCity District where there is truly something for everyone.
-Simply go for a walk and take in the murals and sculptures highlighting some of Huntsville’s public art project.
-Stop by Topgolf or High Point Climbing to insert a little athleticism in your visit.
-The magnificence of the Orion Amphitheater is a must see.
-Head to The Camp and relax at their outdoor venue with games, live performances, and refreshments.
-With so many options for great food and recreation, you can stay at MidCity for lunch and maybe stop by Color Me Mine pottery painting studio before your next adventure.
+Simply go for a walk and take in the murals and sculptures highlighting some of Huntsville’s public art projects.
+Stop by Topgolf or High Point Climbing to insert a little athleticism into your visit.
+The magnificence of the Orion Amphitheater is a must-see.

 Continue enjoying the Huntsville outdoors and take a trip to the Huntsville Botanical Garden.
 The beautifully lush gardens offer spectacular botanicals year round.
 In addition to the seasonal special exhibits, the butterfly house won’t be forgotten.